Today, people read manga comic books worldwide but the content originated in Japan.

 10. Tuttle Publishing

-This manga publishing house is a part of the larger company named Periplus Publishing Group and was founded in the late 40s of the last century.
+This manga publishing house is a part of the larger company named Periplus Publishing Group and was founded in the late 40s.

-The headquarters is in Woodstock, and the primary audience consists of residents from England, Canada, and the USA.
+They are headquartered in Woodstock, with its primary audience consisting of readers from England, Canada, and the USA.

 Tuttle Publishing specializes in publishing innovative books on tourism, art, culinary arts, and martial arts, with a focus on Asian countries.